forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 1. Create a new Test Scipt with the following:

 **Name:** Verify Service Desk Managers group, users, and roles
-**Story:** The IT Director would like a new group in ServiceNow called "Service Desk Managers"
+**Story:** The IT Director would like a new group in ServiceNow called **Service Desk Managers**
 **Description:** This test should check that the Service Desk Managers group was created.
 That at least one of the users in the group is now apart of that group.
-Lastly check another user in the group for the "itil" role.
+Lastly check another user in the group for the **itil** role.
 **Version:** 1

 2. After Test Script is all configured we now will create a new scenario for our test script.
 In the left navigation bar go to **Story Testing Scripts > Scenario > Create New**